nanoframework/nanoFramework.Hardware.Esp32.Rmt/README.md

 rxChannel.Start(clearBuffer: true);
 ```

-## Esp Boards and available channels
+## ESP Boards and available channels

 If you get Exception initializing TX or RX Channel, you have to set the channel based on your ESP32 board version:

 - The ESP32 has 8 channels, each of them can be either receiver or transmitter (this is ok for no channel specification, first free channel is ok)